-• Crossing the island between the Bow River’s northern channel and its main stem, The Seasonal Breach is a gravel bar that transitions up to a lawn area and small pedestrian plaza with seating and bike parking.
+• The Seasonal Breach - At some point in the 1960s a channel on St. Patrick’s Island was filled in to accommodate construction of a pedestrian bridge connecting the island to the south bank of the Bow River.
+We’ve now restored this historic channel, which crosses the island between the Bow River’s northern (or southern?) channel and its main stem, to create the Seasonal Breach – a gravel bar that transitions up to a lawn area and small pedestrian plaza with seating and bike parking.
 In the summer months, visitors can wade into the water and venture safely out onto the gravel bar.
-Come winter, it’s the ideal site for outdoor skating.
+Come winter, its ideal for outdoor skating.

 • The Rise - Standing nine metres high, this grassy knoll slopes down to the west and south with views of downtown Calgary and East Village.
 It provides a perfect outdoor amphitheatre setting for community celebrations, performances or movies in the park; and in winter, bring your toboggan for some fantastic sledding.